Prey//IV: Promotion

 Glass released the single "Suffer and Swallow" on 6 January 2021, which was announced as the first single from her debut album.
 The song was accompanied by a stop-motion music video by Lucas David.

 On 19 November 2021, Glass unveiled the title and shared the track listing of the album and announced an initial release date of 28 January 2022.
 The announcement was accompanied by the single "Baby Teeth", which had by a music video by Astra Zero and Lucas David.

 On 8 December 2021, Glass premiered the single "Fair Game", which was accompanied by a music video directed by Bryan M. Ferguson.

 On 28 January 2022, Glass released "Love Is Violence".
 The single was accompanied by a gory music video by Bryan M. Ferguson.
 The early 2000s-inspired video depicts two teenagers who sensually pull out each other's entrails.
 It was released to make up for the album's delay to February 16.

-Upon the album's release on the 16 February 2022, Glass premiered a music video for "Everybody Else".
+Upon the album's release on the 16 February 2022, Glass premiered a music video for "Everybody Else" directed by Astra Zero.